Dash0 Raises $110M Series B at $1B Valuation

 noneDisables automatic exporting for that signal.Traces, Metrics, Logs

 In production, the recommended pattern is to export all signals via OTLP to a Collector.
-The Collector can then fan out to multiple destinations and perform any required transformations or filtering.
+The Collector can then fan out to multiple destinations and handle any required transformations, filtering, or sampling.

 Managing trace sampling